 For a full, up-to-date list of natively supported third-party integrations, you can check out the Integrations page on our website.

 Remember that each Salesforce data migration is unique and that you will need to adapt these general principles to the specific requirements of your project.
 Regular communication with stakeholders and a flexible approach are key to successful data migration.
+Running through the steps of this Salesforce Data Migration Checklist will help ensure you get the most accurate and efficient migration process.

 If you have any further questions about migrating or integrating your Salesforce data, feel free to reach out to us for some additional clarity.
 We specialise in all things data, and the Dataimporter tool has been designed with the intent to make these projects as streamlined as possible.